srahman77/databrics/Delta Lake/DeltaLake notes.md

           * Deleting a directory is not efficient.
 A directory containing very large files can take hours or even days to delete.
           * You lose all of the content in the deleted files; it’s hard to recover if you delete the wrong table.
           * The directory deletion is not atomic.
 While you are deleting the table a concurrent query reading the table can fail or see a partial table.
      * If you don’t need to change the table schema, you can delete data from a Delta table and insert your new data, or update the table to fix the incorrect values.
+Deletion removes the data from the latest version of the Delta table but does not remove it from the physical storage until the old versions are explicitly vacuumed.
-     * If you want to change the table schema, you can replace the whole table atomically:
+     * If you want to change the table schema, you can replace the whole table atomically.
+Delta lake supports the following schema changes: Adding new columns (at arbitrary positions),Reordering existing columns,Renaming existing columns

-       REPLACE TABLE <your-table> AS SELECT ... -- Managed table
+       REPLACE TABLE <your-table> AS SELECT ... -- Managed table (replace as in create or replace)

        REPLACE TABLE <your-table> LOCATION "<your-table-path>" AS SELECT ... -- External table
      * There are multiple benefits with this approach: